Help to Buy vs Lifetime ISA

 Lifetime ISA

-A LISA allows you to save up to £4,000 per financial year (April-April) towards your first home.
-You can also receive a 25% Government Bonus towards your first home or your retirement, plus interest from some providers.
+A Lifetime ISA allows you to save up to £4,000 per financial year (April-April) towards your first home.
+You will also receive a 25% Government Bonus on every contribution you make towards your first home and / or your retirement, plus interest from some providers.
 Here at Unity Mutual, we offer a 4% interest rate to help you save.

-Any UK resident between the ages of 18-39 [can open a LISA and money can be paid into it until you reach 50 years old.
-However, you mustn’t have previously owned a property if you want to use the Government Bonus to purchase a house.
-Furthermore, you must have had a LISA for 12 months before you withdraw the money.
+Any UK resident between the ages of 18-39 can open a LISA and money can be paid into it until you reach 50 years old.
+However, you mustn’t have previously owned a property if you want to use any of the balance towards your first house.
+Furthermore, you must have had a LISA for 12 months before you use the money towards a house purchase.

 If you have a LISA and Help to Buy ISA, you can only receive the Government Bonus on one of them.
-You cannot receive the 25% Government Bonus on both.
+You cannot receive the 25% Government Bonus on both, or use both towards buying your first home.

-Here's a breakdown of some of the key differences between Help to Buy vs Lifetime ISA:
+Here's a breakdown of some of the key differences between the Help to Buy ISA vs the Lifetime ISA:

-Whether you choose to stay with a Help to Buy or switch to a LISA, it’s completely your choice and depends on a number of lifestyle and financial factors.
-We purely want to educate and inform so you can make the best decision for YOU.
-If you are unsure if this product is right for you, you may consider speaking to an Independent Financial Advisor.
+Whether you choose to stay with a Help to Buy ISA or switch to a LISA, it’s completely your choice and depends on a number of lifestyle and financial factors.

-As mentioned above, you can save up to £4,000 with a LISA.
-With the 25% Government Bonus on top of this, you could be saving up to £10,000 within two years for your house deposit.
-If you’re buying with someone else, you can use separate LISA’s.
-This means you could receive up to £1,000 each per financial year in bonuses to help you reach your goal!
+As mentioned above, you can save up to £4,000 per year with a LISA.
+With the 25% Government Bonus on top of this, you could be saving up to £5,000 per year towards your house deposit.
+If you’re buying with someone else, you can use both LISA’s, potentially doubling your deposit.

 Where Can I Get a Lifetime ISA?

-If you’re interested in opening an account with us, and taking advantage of our market leading rate**, you can click here to open a Unity Mutual Lifetime ISA* or transfer Help to Buy to a Lifetime ISA.
+If you’re interested in opening an account with us, you can click here to open a Unity Mutual Lifetime ISA* or transfer your Help to Buy ISA to a Lifetime ISA.

 Unity Mutual cannot give you advice, we can only give you factual information, if you’d like to speak to a financial advisor visit www.unbiased.co.uk.